Broadband | Fix Wi-Fi

 • Restart them after a minute, starting with the ONT (if you have Fibre or HFC broadband), then followed by your modem, router, then other network devices and then the computer(s).

-• Check you have a green power and internet light on your modem or router.
+• Check that you have a green power light and internet light active on your modem or router.

 4. Try getting closer to your modem or router.

-• Holding your device, move closer to your modem or router or mesh as there may be Wi-Fi interference, or your device may be too far away.
+• Holding your device, move closer to your modem or router or mesh as there may be Wi-Fi interference, if your device was too far away.

 Keep your modem/router or Wi-Fi devices out of cupboards, patch panels, away from electrical and kitchen appliances such as fridges and microwaves, away from mirrors, baby monitors, cordless phones, hot water cylinders and blue tooth speakers to reduce interference.